Ukraine: Info and support for students and staff

 With ongoing events on a world scale (COVID-19, war in Ukrain) social activities and meeting each other is essential for student wellbeing.
 What to do, and what to do if you feel sad or lonely or stressed and even anxious?

-Each School has an education coordinator (sometimes also called study advisor, academic counselor or study counselor).
-You can contact them with the questions and problems that are specifically related to your educational program.
+You can contact your education coordinator with the questions and problems that are specifically related to your educational program.

 Tips study skills and internet help sites